 When is the best time to visit?

+There’s a good reason why this is one of the most commonly asked college visit questions.
 There are pros and cons to every visiting season.
-Some argue that summer is best, since you won’t have high school commitments, but then class won’t be in session.
+Some argue that summer is best since you won’t have high school commitments, but then classes won’t be in session.
 You could go during the academic year to see how the school functions normally, but then you might miss a day or two of your own classes.

 In the end, it comes down to your own calendar and circumstances.
 If you’re looking at a school across the country, it may not be feasible to visit during the school year, after all.